 The real skill is being able to see a problem from someone else's vantage point and deal with it from that place.
 Taking the time to see a situation from someone else's view gives us a great deal of information that we can use to influence them effectively and is much quicker than trying to convince the other person that you're right and they are wrong.

-This simple listening and responding exercise can have a powerful outcome.
-We examine the use of agreement, but not compromise, to diffuse conflict and 'charged' situations, and to move things forward.
-This exercise builds on the View from the Other Side work.
+This is a simple listening and responding exercise that can have a powerful outcome.
+Examining the use of agreement, but not compromise, to diffuse conflict and, with the use of questions, move forward.

 Influencing Skills Personal Take Out